SagnikGanguly96/SGNGoogleForms/index.md

 ```

 # Syntax
-**The tags must follow the layout listed below for each type of fields.
-The `validation (sgngfv), input-group, prefix, suffix, label, help-block` elements can be removed or added but must follow the layout flow.**
+**The tags must follow the layout flow listed below for each type of fields.
+The `validation (sgngfv), input-group, prefix, suffix, label, help-block` elements can be removed or added but must follow the sequence of the tags.**

 ### Text/Password/Number/Tel Input
 * ##### Simple